esun74/bingo/README.md

 # bingo
-An attempt to effortlessly win at speed bingo
+An attempt to effortlessly win at speed bingo and/or life